Do you feel the need for speed? That is, to speed up WordPress?

-You should speed test your website before and after you make changes to it because it can help you see how the changes affected the speed of your website.
+You should speed-test your website before and after you make changes to it because it can help you see how the changes affect the speed of your website.

 Engineers test before and after every change to ensure they understand progress or failure.
 The speed tests give them data to show the before and after of a change.